Welcome Graduate Students and Post-docs

 AGEP Public Forum

-The MSU AGEP Program will be hosting a public forum on Friday October 21, 2016 at 4pm at Brody Hall in Room 134, featuring Dr. Valerie Purdie-Vaughns (Columbia University) to discuss diversity and classroom instruction.
-This event is co-sponsored by the MSU College of Social Science.
-To RSVP (by Wed 10/19), visit this link: http://bit.ly/2dbJRnt.
-Click here for the event flyer (PDF).
+The MSU AGEP Program will be hosting a public forum on Friday October 13, 2017 at 3pm at Brody Hall in Room 134, featuring Dr. Gary Hoover (University of Oklahoma) to discuss ethical consideration and responsibilities of graduate students and post-docs.
+To RSVP (by Wed 10/11), visit this link: http://bit.ly/2rmZzCY.

 Michigan AGEP Alliance Fall Conference